koallen/mini-go/README.md

 $ make clean && make
 ```

-To compile a mini-go source program, type the following command
+To compile and run a mini-go source program, type the following command

 ```bash
 $ ./calc /path/to/your/program